3 best ways to get to Iceland with miles and points

 You can also use Alaska Airlines miles to fly American Airlines to Iceland during the summer – they have non-stop flights from Dallas-Fort Worth, and if you live elsewhere, you can add a flight from your home city on American or Alaska for the same number of miles.

 Delta has non-stop flights to Iceland year-round from New York (JFK) and during the summer from Minneapolis.
 The thing with Delta is that they don’t publish a standard award chart, so there’s no way to know how much a flight will cost without searching for your specific dates.
-Although this is inconvenient, there are sometimes incredible deals to be found.
+Although this is inconvenient, there are sometimes incredible deals out there.

-Here’s an example search for a 6-day trip from New York in June:
+Here’s an example search for a six-day trip from New York in August/September:

-When searching on Delta’s website, be sure to use the 5-week calendar view to find the lowest prices, and be sure to check both one way and round trip tickets – in this case, Delta would charge more miles for a one-way flight on June 14th than it would for a round-trip flight from June 14 to 20.
+When searching on Delta’s website, be sure to use the five-week calendar view to find the lowest prices, and be sure to check both one way and round trip tickets.

 You can also transfer points to Delta from American Express Membership Rewards and Marriott.